 Dark Minions deserves two thumbs down.
 In a word, it's underbaked.
 The show follows two temp workers in a spaceship of an evil galactic empire.
 It's Office Space in outer space.
 When developed, the show will be animated, but only parts of the pilot are animated.
 The rest of the video makes do with camera shots of storyboards.
 Humor and situations are predictable.
 On the plus side, the voice actors are very good.

 Betas is a definite two thumbs down for dumb.
 The pilot follows four young entrepreneurs who have an new app and are seeking success in Silicon Valley.
 I watched the trailer and knew I would hate it.
 I watched it anyway, and I hated it.
 Featuring slow action and awkward characters, this pilot is boring.
 Stay away.

 Zombieland, another two-thumbs-down show, is based on the movie of the same name.
 The special effects are good, and the actors work hard; but the show isn't funny.
 The pilot doesn't bring anything new to the zombie genre.
 It's a dead man walking.

 Onion News Empire gets a cautious one thumb up.
 This series, if made, will attempt to bring the humor of the Onion to the format of a half hour show.
 The pilot follows a young newscaster on the first day on the job at a Onion News Network.
-Good actors make the deadpan humor of this show work, but the overarching story that wraps it up into a show is weaker than
+Good actors make the deadpan humor of this show work, but the overarching story that wraps it up into a show is weaker thanany of the parts.

 Browsers also gets a cautious one thumb up.
 It's the singing version of Onion News Empire.
 The pilot follows four interns on their first day at a Huffington Post-like news website.
 At times the cast members break out into song.
 The pilot is entertaining and sometimes amusing, but it's not very funny or original.